Extract data using regular expressions

 This operation is equivalent to the command match in Javascript.

-Configurable fields you can adjust in your automation
+Fields you can adjust when using it in your automation.

 Regular Expression Examples